ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-linux-thinkpad-screen-flicker.md

 ## The solution

-> Note: this was tested on a Thinkpad X1 Extreme Gen 2 notebook running on a Ubuntu
+> Note: this was tested on a Thinkpad X1 Extreme Gen 2 notebook running on an Ubuntu
 > 20.04 distribution.
 I have an Intel UHD and Nvidia Geforce GTX1650 GPUs
 > (Noveau driver).
 This solution solved my screen's flickering for the time
 > being.